Kidswatter/Kidsybot/FAQ.md

 ## Is [some other website or service] supported?
 The bot uses [youtube-dl](https://github.com/rg3/youtube-dl) to handle getting information on whatever links you throw at it.
 It supports over 600 sites, so the answer is probably yes, except for streams, but you already know that.
 See: [youtube-dl supported sites](https://rg3.github.io/youtube-dl/supportedsites.html "Yes, it supports various porn sites, but you probably don't want to be banned from whatever server you try it on.")

+## Can the bot be in multiple voice channels?

+Not currently.
+Soon :tm:.

+## `[s16le @ 0x2c50f80] Application provided invalid, non monotonically increasing dts to muxer in stream 0: 2216 >= 2191`

+Not a problem, this is just ffmpeg complaining about bad audio files.
+This wont affect you or your bot at all.
+I promise.